bitcontrol/FieldBus19/exa/STM32CubeIDE/STM32F401/1node/FB19Exa1_CtrlAndSubs/README.md

 **How to get this example running:**
 * Prepare an STM32F401 Nucleo Board
   * Make sure, USART1, USART2 and USART6 are connected to the outside world
-  * For this purpose, the solder bridge ??? has to be removed TODO
+  * Observe the required solder bridge settings for USART2 on the Nucleo board: SB13: Off, SB14: Off, SB61: Off, SB62: On, SB63: On
 * Attach a Nucleo Expansion Board _NEB_RS232+485_ revision 2.2 or higher to the Nucleo board **(1)**
 * Use a loopback cable to connect the 2 RS-485 connectors J1 and J2 on the NEB: connect pin 2 with pin 2 and pin 3 with pin 3
 * Connect the Nucleo board's USB connector with your computer